wcota/rndgen-fortran/README.md

 type(rndgen) :: generator
 ```

-The generator needs a positive integer as seed to initialize the generator with Park/Millers minimal standard LCG:
+The generator requires a positive integer as a seed to initialize the generator with Park/Millers minimal standard LCG:

 ```fortran
 integer :: seed = 294727492
 call generator%init(seed)
 ```

-To generate a random number, run:
+To generate a random number, use:

-- `generator%rnd()` for a real number in range [0,1)
+- `generator%rnd()` for a real number in the range [0,1)
-- `generator%int(i1,i2)` for an integer number in range [i1,i2]
+- `generator%int(i1, i2)` for an integer number in the range [i1, i2]
-- `generator%real(r1,r2)` for an real number in range [r1,r2)
+- `generator%real(r1, r2)` for a real number in the range [r1, r2)

 Reset the generator (to start again with the same sequence) with `generator%reset()`.

 ### `rndSeed` IO

 It is possible to save and read the generated seeds.
-For that, and `rndSeed` object needs to be declared as
+For that, an `rndSeed` object needs to be declared as

 ```fortran
 type(rndSeed) :: seeds
 ```

-To save, use `call generator%save_seed(seeds, file_unit)`, in which `file_unit` refers to an opened file unit.
-It will save the current seed in the object and also write it in the file unit.
+To save, use `call generator%save_seed(seeds, file_unit)`, where `file_unit` refers to an opened file unit.
+It will save the current seed in the object and also write it to the file unit.

 To read from a `rndSeed` object, use `call generator%read_seed(seeds)`, or to read from a file unit, use `call generator%read_seed(seeds, file_unit)`.

 ### Power-law random number generator

-The module `rndgenPL_mod` extends the generator to a integer power-law distribution.
-The code was adapted from [Silvio C. Ferreira](https://sites.google.com/site/silvioferreirajr/home) codes.
+The module `rndgenPL_mod` extends the generator to an integer power-law distribution.
+The code was adapted from [Silvio C. Ferreira](https://sites.google.com/site/silvioferreirajr/home)'s codes.

-Declare the object with `type(rndgenPL) :: generatorPL`, and init it with `call generatorPL%initPL(kmin,kmax,gamma,seed)`, allowing to generate random numbers following a power-law $P(k) \sim k^{-\gamma}$ for $k \in [k_\text{min},k_\text{max}]$.
+Declare the object with `type(rndgenPL) :: generatorPL`, and initialize it with `call generatorPL%initPL(kmin, kmax, gamma, seed)`, allowing the generation of random numbers following a power-law \(P(k) \sim k^{-\gamma}\) for \(k \in [k_\text{min}, k_\text{max}]\).

 To generate the number, use `generatorPL%rndPL()`.

 ## Running examples

-Using Fpm, just use
+Using Fpm, execute:

 ```fortran
 fpm test example
 ```

 to run the first example.
-The list of examples is the following:
+The list of examples is as follows:

-- `example`: Generates 10 random numbers between 0 and 1, integers between 5 and 2587, and float between -5.2 and 100.9, resets, and do that again.
+- `example`: Generates 10 random numbers between 0 and 1, integers between 5 and 2587, and floats between -5.2 and 100.9, resets, and repeats the process.
-- `example-save`: Generates 10 random numbers, reset, and saves the state after 5 runs.
-Then, reads from file.
+- `example-save`: Generates 10 random numbers, resets, and saves the state after 5 runs.
+Then, reads from the file.
-- `example-2gen`: Run two generators at same time.
+- `example-2gen`: Runs two generators simultaneously.
 Usage: `fpm test example-2gen -- seed1 seed2`
-- `example-2gen-invert`: Same as previous, but swap the seeds after reset
+- `example-2gen-invert`: Same as the previous example, but swaps the seeds after a reset.
 - `example-PL`: Generates four sequences of power-law distributed random numbers.

 Expected outputs are available at `test/output-*.txt`.

-Tested with `gfortran`, `ifort` and `ifx` compilers.
+Tested with `gfortran`, `ifort`, and `ifx` compilers.
 To use a specific compiler, run with `fpm --compiler=ifort [...]`.